-READING QUIZZES & DISCUSSION GROUP PARTICIPATION
+DISCUSSION GROUP PARTICIPATION & READING QUIZZES

 Prior to the midterm, we will have three classes where we'll discuss primary research articles, and you will be marked based on your participation and overall contributions to small-group discussions.
-If I don't know your name by the midterm, you can assume that you have not been effectively participating.
-Further, you cannot participate effectively if you have not read the research articles; accordingly, there will be short online reading quizzes before each discussion group to check your understanding of the assigned research article.
-Quizzes will be administered online through Canvas, with each quiz closing on the discussion group day at 2pm.
+If you are unable to attend a synchronous discussion group session, please contact me for instructions on how to earn credit through an alternative assignment.
+You cannot participate effectively if you have not read the research articles; accordingly, there will be short online reading quizzes before each discussion group to check your understanding of the assigned research article.
+Quizzes will be administered online through Canvas, with each quiz closing on the discussion group day at 2pm PDT.
 For reading quizzes, you will be marked for providing a correct/incorrect answer.